soodoku/humor/README.md

 15. Can the location of my bathroom be considered my “I pee address?”

+16. I'd tell you a joke about UDP, but you probably wouldn't get it.

+17. I was telling my workmates a TCP joke the other day; I had to keep repeating it slower and slower until they got it.
+18.

 #### Hindi

 1. what did swaroopnakha wish ravan on rakhi?